Prototype This!

-Prototype This! is an American television with the stated goal to "look into the viability of gadgets and technology seen in science-fiction movies".
+Prototype This! is an American television series with the stated goal to "look into the viability of gadgets and technology seen in science-fiction movies".
 The series premiered on October 15, 2008, on The Discovery Channel.
 It was filmed on Treasure Island in Building 180 and occasionally at Standard Metal Products in San Francisco.

 The show follows a team of inventors: